Issue Brief // Personal Liberty

 • SB 39

-Would have stripped gender-affirming healthcare coverage from Georgia state employee health plans.
-Withdrawn and recommitted in April 2025 but could return—a continued threat to trans Georgians' medical care.
+Would have removed gender-affirming healthcare coverage from Georgia state employee health plans.
+Withdrawn and recommitted in April 2025.

 Checking Georgia Legislature status...